nouor/ECE413/README.md

 #### Data of Submission: [11/1/2021]
 ---
 ## Project Description
-Our project is used to set stepper motor rotation angle using 4 switches:

-1-Half Step Switch
+Our project explain how to controlling stepper motor rotation by using 3switches: Half Step Switch,Full Step Switch and Stop Switch we will add another Switch called Get Tempreture ,used to get command from Keypad that connected with Microcintroller (AT89C51RD2).
+Stepper motor rotaining by using :-

-2-Full Step Switch
+**1.Half Step Switch**

-3-Get From Keypad Switch

-4-Stop Switch
-### 1-Half Step Switch
-When the half step switch is pressed, the stepper motor will rotate by angles which are multiplies of 45(45,90,135,...360) it repeates several times until stop switch is pressed.
+When the half step switch is pressed, the stepper motor will rotate by angles which are multiplies of 45(45,90,135,...360). it repeates several times until stop switch is pressed.
-### 2-Full Step Switch
+**2-Full Step Switch**
-When the full step switch is pressed, the stepper motor will rotate by angles which are multiplies of 90(90,180.270,...360)it repeates several times until stop switch is pressed.
+When the full step switch is pressed, the stepper motor will rotate by angles which are multiplies of 90(90,180,270,...360). it repeates several times until stop switch is pressed.
+**3-Stop Switch**
+It is used to stop stepper motor rotation but if it pressed when the motor rotates in the middle of full rotation or half rotation the motor is rotates first to 360° and then stop.
-### 3-Get From Keypad Switch
+**4-Get From Keypad Switch**
 When Get From Keypad Switch is pressed the angle is taken from the keypad.
-After writing the number in the keypad the * button must be pressed which represents the enter button and then the motor will rotate one time with this angle.
+After writing the number in the keypad the (*)button must be pressed which represents the enter button and then the motor will rotate one time with this angle.
-### 4-Stop Switch
-It is used to stop stepper motor rotation but if it pressed when the motor rotates in the middle of full rotation or half rotation the motor is rotates first to 360° and then stop.

 ---